valarie-lim/sunday-school-management-system/README.md

 ## Cloud Deployment
 The system is deployed to a live cloud hosting environment using **MonsterASP.NET**, allowing the application to be accessed through the internet.

 Deployment features include:
 - ASP.NET web application hosting
 - SQL Server database hosting
 - HTTPS routing
 - SSL-secured domain access
 - Live production environment testing

-Live system
+### Live Demo
 https://bem-sun-sch.runasp.net

+### Deployment History
+The system was initially deployed on **MyASP.NET** during the development phase for testing and evaluation.

+After the project submission, the system interface was further improved and redeployed on **MonsterASP.NET**, providing a more stable hosting environment with HTTPS and SSL support for live system demonstration.

 ---